Advisers say increased demand for trust planning is helping to create new opportunities in offshore bonds.

 Increased adviser support

-If you would like more support in the area of trust planning, a new hub has been created on the Old Mutual International website under a new ‘TECHNICAL CENTRE’ tab.
+If you would like more support in the area of trust planning, a new hub has been created on the Quilter International website under a new ‘TECHNICAL CENTRE’ tab.
 Here you will find a new trust planning section, which provides a five step programme of support in trust planning, helping you understand trusts, choose the right solution for your clients, and continue to build your knowledge.

 For financial advisers only.
 Not to be relied on by consumers.

 The information provided in this article is not intended to offer advice.
-It is based on Old Mutual International's interpretation of the relevant law and is correct at the date shown on the title page.
+It is based on Quilter International's interpretation of the relevant law and is correct at the date shown on the title page.
 While we believe this interpretation to be correct, we cannot guarantee it.
 We cannot accept any responsibility for any action taken or refrained from being taken as a result of the information contained in this article.

 2 Office of National Statistics estimate 42% of marriages end in divorce.